How to Clean a Boat Hull

 If you’re interested in learning more about what it takes to maintain a vessel or obtain a boating license, the National Safe Boating Institute is your best bet.

-Enjoy our Transport Canada approved boat safety course and be ready to take the boating exam to legally navigate Canadian waters.
+Enjoy our Transport Canada approved boat safety course and get ready to take the boating exam so you can legally navigate Canadian waters.

 Get your card today